 S$80,000 to S$150,000 tier

-Once you hit S$80,000 and above is when you’ll start to see the metal card big leagues like Standard Chartered X, Citi Prestige Card, OCBC Voyage, and more.
+Once you hit S$80,000 and above, you’ll start to see some big leagues like Citi Prestige, OCBC Voyage, and more.
 Expect your annual fees to range between S$500 to S$700 here.
 Cardholders can enjoy unlimited lounge access, and complimentary airport transfers, among other special dining and hotel perks.

 S$500,000 (& invite-only) tier